Hendrik Helmer: Career

 Building on his early experiences performing alongside blues and jazz legends, Helmer went on to establish himself as a versatile guitarist, composer, and producer within the New York City music scene.

 He has worked, performed, and recorded with artists including Amber, Carly Simon, Wyclef Jean, Maxwell, and Paul Shaffer.
-Helmer’s career spans both live performance and studio recording sessions, blending his blues foundation with pop, rock, and soul influences.
+Helmer's career spans both live performance and studio recording sessions, blending his blues foundation with pop, rock, and soul influences.

-Throughout the 2000s and 2010s, Helmer remained an active presence in New York’s recording and performance circuit.
+Throughout the 2000s and 2010s, Helmer remained an active presence in New York's recording and performance circuit.
 He contributed to albums with artists such as Marie-Claire Cremers (Amber), Carmen Browne, and Greer Baxter, and played on the benefit compilation Listen (A Benefit Album for Our Time), which also featured Carly Simon, Daryl Hall, Ann Hampton Callaway, Blue Man Group, and Mandy Patinkin.

 From 2008 to 2014, Helmer collaborated with the Our Time Company, performing at special events and workshops alongside prominent actors such as Edie Falco, Victor Garber, Paul Rudd, Sam Rockwell, and British comedian John Oliver.
-In 2005, he also coached actor Oscar Isaac during a three-month rehearsal at the Juilliard School for Isaac’s final performance piece, The American Occupation, directed by Trip Cull.
+In 2005, he also coached actor Oscar Isaac during a three-month rehearsal at the Juilliard School for Isaac's final performance piece, The American Occupation, directed by Trip Cull.

-In 2012, Helmer released his EP Tales of Lost Love, which received a five-star rating from AllMusic and was described as “thoughtfully crafted” with a “reflective and almost cinematic quality.”
+In 2012, Helmer released his EP Tales of Lost Love, which received a five-star rating from AllMusic and was described as "thoughtfully crafted" with a "reflective and almost cinematic quality."

 He made his Carnegie Hall debut on June 14, 2014.

 Since 2015, Helmer has worked as a private guitar instructor for high-profile clients, including Madonna’s children, Rocco Ritchie and David Banda, and, in 2023, English actress Mickey Sumner, daughter of Sting.
+One of Helmer's longtime students, Sarah Solovay, won the John Mayer Songwriting Competition in 2008 for her single "Gone".

+On December 31, 2025, Helmer was interviewed by radio presenter by Musicologist Dr. Holger Hettinger on Deutschlandfunk Kultur's program Musik im Gespräch, discussing the climate for cultural professionals in the United States.

 In addition to his extensive session work, Helmer has released solo albums and EPs showcasing his skills as a composer, arranger, and bandleader.